lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 *Quartimax* seeks to maximize the notion of variable parsimony (each variable is associated with one factor) and permits the rotation toward a general factor (ignoring smaller factors).
 *Varimax* maximizes the variance of squared loadings taken over items instead of over factors and *avoids* a general factor.

-Rotation improves the interpretation of the factor by maximizing the loading on each variable on one of the extracted factors while minimizing the loading on all other factors  Rotation works by changing the absolute values of the variables while keeping their differential values constant.
+Rotation improves the interpretation of the factor by maximizing the loading on each variable on one of the extracted factors while minimizing the loading on all other factors.
+Rotation works by changing the absolute values of the variables while keeping their differential values constant.

 There are two big choices (to be made on theoretical grounds):